 Putting Training Stress Score in Context

 TSS is just one of several metrics used to measure workout stress, and these metrics must be considered holistically to be useful.
 As with any other measurement, it’s meant as a tool to help quantify and enable training; it is not a goal or target in and of itself.
 While TSS is can be one way to help measure progress within a training plan, it should never be the singular benchmark by which workouts are designed.
 Properly structured periodized training challenges specific energy systems in an intentional and progressively challenging way; TSS helps express this progression but comes far from capturing the total picture.

 As shown earlier in the case of interval length, workout structure is more significant and impactful than the workout’s training stress score would indicate.
-By varying workout design within a training plan, we can stress the body in progressively specific and useful ways.
+By varying workout designs within a training plan, we can stress the body in progressively specific and useful ways.
 In many cases, TSS does not reflect or express these variations, but it’s the body’s response to training that matters.

 We all feel tempted to oversimplify our training, and imagine that one number or bit of data offers the key to perfect fitness.
-In reality, training stress and how the body responds is incredibly complicated and subjective, and dependent on a multitude of factors.
-TSS is one tool for quantifying workouts, but good training plan design is far more nuanced than a single number can describe, and TrainerRoad takes care of this complexity for you.
+In reality, training stress and how the body responds is incredibly complicated, subjective, and dependent on many factors.
+Training Stress Score is one tool for quantifying workouts, but good training plan design is far more nuanced than a single number can describe, and TrainerRoad takes care of this complexity for you.
 Trust the process, listen to your body, and let the results speak for themselves; TSS is just a number to help you get there.

 For more cycling training knowledge, listen to Ask a Cycling Coach — the only podcast dedicated to making you a faster cyclist.
 New episodes are released weekly.